A good company intranet design is vital for driving user engagement and adoption among your employees.

 These things come together to create a powerful draw for social media users.

-What if you could use these features to drive similar behaviours for your work intranet?
-How much more quickly could you distribute company news?
+What if you could use these social features to drive similar behaviours for your work intranet?
+How much more quickly could you distribute internal comms?
 How much more efficient would your internal communications channels become?

 Designing your intranet as a social feed creates a familiar, well-tested user experience that allows employees to communicate and collaborate significantly more easily.